 * Current efforts to abridge contraception access, gay rights, and women’s rights all stem from a conservative Christian perspective.
 You are free to make whatever choice you like in your own life, but you don’t get to dictate my life, my daughters’ lives, my LGBTQIA friends’ lives because of your personal religious beliefs.
 You wouldn’t want us to dictate your choices based on our faith, or even on our lack thereof.

 * We are still struggling to get it right when it comes to sexism and racism.
 Many of the systems that run our country were designed in a time when we did not all hold the same understanding of each other that most of us do today.
 We are beginning to understand collectively the things that many individuals and communities have known for years—our criminal justice system was stacked against people of color in an institutional, systemic way many years ago.
 We have not yet fully realigned it.
 Women still provide most care for children, and our failure to require robust family leave undercuts many women’s abilities to support their families.
+The abettors and perpetrators commiting such hate crimes must be brought to justice, or maybe the mere mention of Florida mandatory minimum sentencing would put some things in place.

 * At the same time, my strong belief in the 1st amendment makes it difficult for me to support harsher penalties for “hate” crime.
 We should punish the crime, not the thought, if we dare live up to our own ideals.